 BookBub’s power readers are always on the hunt for new content, and with BookBub Ads, authors and publishers can easily promote their books to this engaged audience.
-BookBub Ads give advertisers control over every element of their campaign — targeting, scheduling, budget, bidding strategy, and ad creative — so they have the flexibility they need to reach the readers most likely to purchase with the right messaging at the right time.
+BookBub Ads gives advertisers control over every element of their campaign — targeting, scheduling, budget, bidding strategy, and ad creative — so they have the flexibility they need to reach the readers most likely to purchase with the right messaging at the right time.

+While this flexibility allows advertisers to run highly customized campaigns, it can be tough to know what to adjust if a campaign isn’t delivering the results you’re looking for.
 There are a few different ways to measure the success of BookBub Ads campaigns (e.g. ROI, conversion rate, total impressions), but one metric many advertisers focus on is click-through rate (CTR).
 Below, you’ll find tips on how to adjust your ad campaigns to get more of the right readers clicking on your books.

 Why is it important to increase your click-through rate?